AravaChoudhary/Sensor_Fault/README.md

 	The CI/CD pipeline is configured using GitHub Actions to automate code testing and deployment:

-	Continuous Integration:
+	Continuous Integration
-	Linting the code.
+	Linting the code
-	Running unit tests.
+	Running unit tests
 	Continuous Delivery:
-	Build, tag, and push Docker image to Amazon ECR.
-	Deploy the Docker container on AWS using EC2.
+	Build, tag, and push Docker image to Amazon ECR Deploy the Docker container on AWS using EC2

 # Technologies Used